Squirrel/OldSquirrelForWindows/specs/ClientImplementation.md

 ### Syncing the packages directory

-The first thing that the NSync client will do to start the updates process, is download the remote version of "Releases".
+The first thing that the Shimmer client will do to start the updates process, is download the remote version of "Releases".
 Comparing this file to the Releases file on disk will tell us whether an update is available.